ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 With the Bullseye image the ARM cores are always fed with a higher voltage even when idle and at 600 MHz.
 But less than 50mV difference are IMO not enough to explain almost 200mW higher idle consumption.
 Needs more research.

+BTW: If you want to use the old Buster image be prepared for 'hacks' (manually adding and renaming the device-tree files with `bcm2710-rpi-zero-2` in their name from [here](https://github.com/raspberrypi/firmware/tree/master/boot)) or you need an older RPi model to once boot and perform all updates there and only then the necessary support files for Zero 2 become part of the installation on this SD card.
+Otherwise the board simply won't boot.

 ## Overclocking

 While not the best idea when you want to lower consumption it's possible but at the cost of stability or low consumption.
 For higher clockspeeds to work stably the main OS needs to be told to increase Vcore voltage for the ARM cores via the `over_voltage` parameter in `config.txt` (this is the major config file for ThreadX running on the VideoCore and fully controlling the ARM domain – [details](https://ownyourbits.com/2019/02/02/whats-wrong-with-the-raspberry-pi/)).